liudong-chen/liudong-chen.github.io/_pages/about.md

 **Oct.
 2023**: Our paper about [Saturation Effects in Equitable Demand Response Tariff Design](../assets/Saturation_Effects.pdf) is accepted to be presented at the 7th Workshop on Autonomous Energy Systems at NREL.

 **May.
-2023**: I'm so excited to start the summer internship at NREL; I will work on the optimal offering design of the virtual power plant.
+2023**: I'm so excited to start the summer internship at NREL; I will work on the optimal offering design of the virtual power plant and demand-side flexibility quantification.